 But first, a little quick background on what I know about these players, and about corporate mergers in our space.
 That way, you know where I’m coming from when I tell you what I think this merger signals for writers, and for the future of platforms that offer online writing jobs.

-Writer-site mergers & their meaning
+Writer-site mergers and their meaning

 Besides writing this-here blog for a decade, I am a longtime business reporter who’s covered mergers and acquisitions, for many years.
-That includes covering M&A in our space before — when oDesk and Elance merged in 2014, to form the online-writing-platform gorilla that would become Upwork.
+That includes covering M&A in our space before—when oDesk and Elance merged in 2014, to form the online-writing-platform gorilla that would become Upwork.

 If you read that post, you’ll see I made some grim predictions about how much this was gonna suck for writers on the better of those two platforms, oDesk.
 Sad to say, my forecast proved dead-on, as those writers were eventually compelled to either leave or become part of the new Upwork platform.

 I also noted that the need to merge was driven by the fact that there wasn’t enough low-rate business to go around.
 There needed to be fewer platforms offering that.
-Hang onto that thought for later.
+Hang onto this thought for later.

 Fiverr buying ClearVoice however, is quite different than oDesk-Elance.
 That was a merger of two similar players, with similar business models.

-This time, on one side, we have a big Kahuna — Fiverr — which is a huge competitive-bidding site offering mostly very low writer pay rates.
+This time, on one side, we have a big Kahuna—Fiverr—which is a huge competitive-bidding site offering mostly very low writer pay rates.
 And it’s buying a small provider of high-quality, decently paid content (Phoenix-based ClearVoice has 22 employees).

 The question is why.
 Why would Fiverr want to buy a business with a model so different from its own?
 Within the answer to that is why this merger may signal good news for working freelance writers.

 Hint: Demand for better content is exploding.
 Both Fiverr and ClearVoice report they’ve seen explosive growth in client interest.
-ClearVoice has grown its talent roster 500% last year, and Fiverr says revenue in its ‘professional writing’ category grew 220% in the same period.
+ClearVoice has grown its talent roster 500% last year, and Fiverr says revenue in its “professional writing” category grew 220% in the same period.

-To learn more about why ClearVoice was selling — and what Fiverr might do with its new prize — I reached out to their management with my questions.
+To learn more about why ClearVoice was selling—and what Fiverr might do with its new prize—I reached out to their management with my questions.

 I was able to hop on a call with co-CEO Joe Griffin later that day.
 Here are highlights of that interview, edited for length and clarity: